edgedb/easy-edgedb/chapter2/index.md

 } filter .name[0] = 'B'; # First character must be 'B'
 ```

 That gives the same result.
 Careful though: if you set the number too high then it will try to search outside of the string, which is an error.
-If we change 0 to 18 (`filter .name[18] = 'B';`), we'll get this:
+If we change 0 to 18 (`filter .name[18] = 'B';`), we'll get this error:

 ```
-ERROR: InvalidValueError: string index 18 is out of bounds
+edgedb error: InvalidValueError: string index 18 is out of bounds (on line 4, column 16)
 ```

 Plus, if you have any `City` types with a name of `''`, even a search for index 0 will cause an error.
+So a good rule of thumb is to not use raw indexes when filtering unless you are sure that there will be a value, and that the value will be long enough.

 You can also slice a string to get a piece of it.
 Because 'Jonathan' starts at zero, its index values look like this: